In this Seeking Alpha vs. Motley Fool Review we will help you find out which Investment Platform is better for you.

 Seeking Alpha

-- Quant Ratings: Seeking Alpha’s Quant Ratings Factor Grades provides investors an instant characterization of each stock, making it easy find stocks based on your investment criteria.
+Seeking Alpha’s Quant Ratings Factor Grades gives investors an instant characterization of each stock, making it easy to find stocks based on your investment criteria.
 This system uses growth, value, profitability, momentum, and EPS revisions to analyze a stock’s health and potential growth to help investors identify investment opportunities.

 In addition to the above tools, Seeking Alpha provides tools like transcribed earnings calls, Stock analysis email alerts, Real-time news updates, Stock Prices and Charts, Wall Street Ratings for Stocks, plus educational webinars and podcasts from industry experts.